zikichombo/sio/libsio/rb.md

 1. requests the caller to do both, in order.

 In sio, we have assumed the user may only specify the desired buffer size of `d` in frames.
 In practice, behind this, there is some ringbuffer which `buf` points to with `nF` frames of data available, and the other part of the ringbuffer being filled or coordinated with the hardware or lower level API.

 Depending on the implemented mechanism, the size of the underlying ring buffer may vary and effect latency.
 For example, for double buffering, the size of the underlying ringbuffer would would be 2 times the size of `d`.
-In a less synchronized context, the size might be 3 times the size of `d` so that one buffer may be in transit while both sides treats the other 2 buffers in parallel.
+In a less synchronized context, such as Apple's audio queue services the size might be 3 times the size of `d` so that one buffer may be in transit while both sides treats the other 2 buffers in parallel.

 # Design characteristics:

-To deal with this, we present a ringbuffer in which the elements are pairs
+To deal with this, we present a ringbuffer in which the elements are conceptually atleast pairs

 ```
 (buf *C.char, pkt *libsio.Packet)
 ```

+These pairs maintain the invariant that `pkt` is used exclusively on the Go side and `buf` is C allocated memory provided by the underlying API to `cb` and passed to the Go side for processing.

 The ringbuffer has a write index `wi` and a read index `ri` which must be coordinated between C and Go.
 These indices indicate where the next write or read will occur.
 There is also a 'size' variable indicating the number of samples between the `ri` and `wi` (circularly ordered).
 The 'size' variable is atomically synchronised between the two sides.
 The read side keeps `ri` and the write side keeps `wi`.

-We assume that Go code will encode `pkt` into `buf` for playback and `buf` into `pkt` for capture.
-The duplex case is similar.
+We assume that Go code will encode `pkt` into `buf` for playback encode `buf` into `pkt` for capture and for duplex the Go code will first capture then playback.
 A processing chain may do more, but is outside the scope of sio for the time being.

 There are many combinations worth noting.
 In the following, we consider "reliability" w.r.t.
 OS scheduling overhead and Go GC.
 The latter looks good.
 Dealing with the former is the whole reason for designing and implementing this.
 In practice, there is a sweet spot between reliability and latency:  you can reduce the latency to the level where it is sufficiently reliable for your use case.
 The cases are enumerated below.

 1. The ringbuffer is hardware/low level OS priveleged and Go is on a specially scheduled thread.
 In this case, the implementation is the same w.r.t.
-OS scheduling as say AAudio on top of Android HAL or AUHAL on top of CoreAudio's Audio Device HAL, and we would expect equivalent latency reliability modulo Go garbage collection.
+OS scheduling as say AAudio on top of Android HAL or AUHAL on top of CoreAudio's Audio Device HAL, or JACK.
+We would expect equivalent latency reliability modulo Go garbage collection.
 1. Same as above, but Go code is not specially OS scheduled for audio.
 In this case, we would expect an increase in glitching under non-dedicated hardware or system load.
 1. The ringbuffer or similar is implemented by a higher level C API and coordinated